 Payment Assumption.
 Annual payments are made in quarterly installments at the end of each period.

 The rates for the oldest ages are somewhat lower than the rates that would follow from the above assumptions.
 Single life rates are capped at 9.0% for annuitants age 90 and above.
 Single life rates for annuitants between ages 81 and 89 are graduated downward from the rate cap.
-Two life rates are graduated downward in a similar way.
+Two life rates are capped at 8.8% for annuitants above 90 and are graduated downward in a similar way.

 Additional Assumption for Deferred Gift Annuities